awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 In response, Amazon S3 returns the `x-amz-server-side-encryption` header with the value of the encryption algorithm that was used to encrypt your object's data\.

-When you upload large objects using the multipart upload API, you can specify server\-side encryption for the objects that you are uploading, as follows:
+When you upload large objects by using the multipart upload API operation, you can specify SSE\-S3 for the objects that you are uploading, as follows:
-+ When using the low\-level multipart upload API, specify server\-side encryption when you call the [ Aws\\S3\\S3Client::createMultipartUpload\(\)](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#createmultipartupload) method\.
++ When you're using the low\-level multipart upload API operation, specify server\-side encryption when you call the [ Aws\\S3\\S3Client::createMultipartUpload\(\)](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#createmultipartupload) method\.
 To add the `x-amz-server-side-encryption` request header to your request, specify the `array` parameter's `ServerSideEncryption` key with the value `AES256`\.
-For more information about the low\-level multipart upload API, see [Using the AWS SDKs \(low\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.
+For more information about the low\-level multipart upload API operation, see [Using the AWS SDKs \(low\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.
-+ When using the high\-level multipart upload API, specify server\-side encryption using the `ServerSideEncryption` parameter of the [CreateMultipartUpload](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#createmultipartupload) method\.
-For an example of using the `setOption()` method with the high\-level multipart upload API, see [Uploading an object using multipart upload](mpu-upload-object.md)\.
++ When you're using the high\-level multipart upload API operation, specify server\-side encryption by using the `ServerSideEncryption` parameter of the [CreateMultipartUpload](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#createmultipartupload) API operation\.
+For an example of using the `setOption()` method with the high\-level multipart upload API operation, see [Uploading an object using multipart upload](mpu-upload-object.md)\.

 To determine the encryption state of an existing object, retrieve the object metadata by calling the [Aws\\S3\\S3Client::headObject\(\)](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#headobject) method as shown in the following PHP code example\.